pekka1234/ImageGenerator/README.md

 ### Creating black & white images by a manually typed order

-Here is an image of the command line after an image is created:
+Here is an image of the terminal after an black & white image is created:

 ![Screenshot from 2022-12-17 19-55-19](https://user-images.githubusercontent.com/62663286/208255073-8e22925d-1e5e-457e-a299-f32967cbbd66.png)